 As we approached, the woman made no effort to shorten her dogs’ long leashes.
 Then the two dogs aggressively leaped across the path pulling the woman now unable to stop them..

 Ozzy dove into the ditch to evade the angry larger dogs, taking me with him.
+If only these dogs had private puppy training sessions.
 It felt like someone opened a trap door under my feet.
 I rolled down the steep incline and landed on my stomach and face, inches away from stagnant water.
 I quickly got to my knees and grabbed Ozzy to physically protect him and hold him back because he was now eager to defend himself.
 While the other the dogs barked closely and loudly above us.
 The woman struggled to get the dogs back on the path.

 Somehow neither Ozzy nor I were bitten, and the woman had the decency to apologize a few times as the dogs continued to drag her down the path.

 Animal Control spokeswoman Atwood emphases keeping dogs leashed in public areas as the best way to prevent aggressive dogs, as well as a requirement of Municipal Code Title 17.
 Dog parks are the exception and a shock collar is considered a leash if the dog is under control.
 She said it comes down to courtesy to everybody in your neighborhood and in the community.